 - Free Gondola Ride – During the peak of summer (mid-June through mid-September), you can take a free gondola ride up to the base of Peak 7 or 8, and perhaps enjoy a stone hearth pizza or drink at Sevens Restaurant (Peak 7).
 This ride offers 10 minutes of uninterrupted views that include Cucumber Gulch Wildlife Preserve and the Ten Mile Range.

-No matter where your interest lies — be it historical or architectural, nature-oriented, arts and culture, or shopping and dining — Main Street Breckenridge provides plenty of activities for those who want to kick back.
+No matter where your interest lies — be it historical or architectural, nature-oriented, arts and culture, or shopping and dining — Breckenridge provide plenty of activities for those who want to kick back.